 You’ll receive a “limited release” when dropping off your bike.
 Keep this safe and present it upon collection of your bike in Cape Town.

 Collection procedure at Cape Town International Airport

-Bikes checked in with kulula will be delivered to Cape Town from 22 February until the 28 February
+Bikes checked in with kulula will be delivered to Cape Town from 6th -11th March 2017

 Post Cycle Race

-You’ll need to collect your bike from the 6th to the 18th March to avoid having to pay a storage fee.
+You’ll need to collect your bike between the 12th and 18th of March to avoid having to pay a storage fee.

 Please allow kulula 2-3 days for your bike to make the journey back to its destination from Cape Town.

 Before leaving to collect it from the airport it is very important to check that it is there.
 Call 011 367 0470 to find out from your respective pick-up cargo station whether your bike is ready for collection.

 You’ll be able to track your bike on the BidAir Cargo website.

 Contact at the BidAir Cargo Cape Town Int Office